Last updated on May 21st, 2023 at 09:57 am

-What does the Lady’s slipper orchid flower symbolize?
+What does the Lady’s Slipper Orchid flower symbolize?

 The lady’s slipper orchid is also historically known as the moccasin flower in America.
-There are tales about the flower originating from Native American tribes, about a village affected by a plague.
+There are tales about the flower from Native American tribes and about a village affected by a plague.
 A young girl left the village to find a cure for the plague.
-After a dangerous adventure, she succeeds, but along the way she loses her moccasins.
-She leaves a trail of bloody footprints through the snow, which in spring gave birth to the first moccasin flowers.
-Poets inspired by these tales symbolized the moccasin flower as a sign of death.
-Since it became rare and endangered it was also said to symbolize Native American culture.
+After a dangerous adventure, she succeeds, but she loses her moccasins along the way.

 This is a common color of lady’s slipper orchids.
 The yellow color is meant to represent new beginnings and friendship.

 Sometimes the flower turns out to be completely pure white.
-In this case, like most white flowers, the white orchids represent purity, peace and innocence.
+In this case, like most white flowers, the white orchids represent purity, peace, and innocence.

 Sometimes the lady’s slipper orchids bring forth darker colors like purple.
 Purple orchids symbolize royalty and admiration.